nmquijada/tormes/README.md

 <br>

-### UPDATE 2020-09-03: New TORMES version 1.2.0 released!
+### UPDATE 2020-10-07: New TORMES version 1.2.1 released!
+*This version fixes bugs from version 1.2.0.*
- The TORMES version 1.2.0 includes novel features regarding the taxonomic identification of your dataset.
+The TORMES version 1.2.* includes novel features regarding the taxonomic identification of your dataset.
 Kraken2 is now used instead of Kraken (that was used in former versions of TORMES), that increases the sensitivity and speed for the taxonomic identification based on *k*-mers.
 Additionally, rRNA genes will be extracted from the genomes and the 16S rRNA genes will be  used for taxonomic classification by using the RDP Classifier.

 <br>

-*All the information contained in this README refers to **TORMES version 1.2.0***
+*All the information contained in this README refers to **TORMES version 1.2.1***
 Get track of the improvements in TORMES pipeline in the [Versions history](#versions-history) section.
 For further information or additional uses you can also visit the [TORMES wiki](https://github.com/nmquijada/tormes/wiki).